800.367.6515

 Boating

 Around North Myrtle Beach, you’ll find lots of areas to take a boat tour or rent a watercraft.
-From a leisurely paddle board ride to a jet ski flying across the white caps, you’ll find no shortage of opportunities for fun ON the ocean.
+From a leisurely paddleboard ride to a jet ski flying across the white caps, you’ll find no shortage of opportunities for fun on the ocean.

 Surf Fishing